-You can prevent heartworm disease in dogs with monthly heartworm medicine prescribed by a vet.
+You can prevent heartworm disease in dogs with heartworm medicine prescribed by a vet.
 Your dog will normally have to undergo a test for heartworms before your vet prescribes the medication.

 Although highly effective, heartworm preventatives are not 100 percent effective.
 One of the key reasons for this can be that owners do not adhere to administering the correct doses of medication on time.
 They may also believe that they successfully administered the medication when in fact the dog did not ingest it.

 You may therefore need to get your dog tested regularly even if your pet is receiving preventative medicine.
 The cost of preventing heartworm disease over a dog’s lifetime is about the same as it can cost to treat the disease just once.

 Talk to an Expert Now About Your Heartworm Concerns

 Preventative treatment for heartworm in dogs is a sound financial investment.
 It can also save a lot of heartache and suffering.